sky-uk/gdp-hydra-terraform/README.md

 - Disables the cluster from Akamai or Cloudflare to stop new traffic using the cluster
 - Applies any required updates to that cluster
 - Checks the `/healthz` endpoint in the cluster, provided by the [k8s-healthcheck](https://github.com/emrekenci/k8s-healthcheck) project.
-- If that endpoint returns healthy: Renables the cluster in Akamai or Cloudflare
+- If that endpoint returns healthy: Reenables the cluster in Akamai or Cloudflare

-There are a number of limitation to the current script, called out inline with the `[Placeholder]` calls:
+There are a number of limitations to the current script, called out in-line with the `[Placeholder]` calls:

 1. It doesn't wait for requests to stop arriving before updating the cluster.
 For example Akamai uses DNS based routing so some requests may continue to arrive even after the change has been made to Akamai's config due to the DNS TTL.
-2. The healthcheck is limited to K8s infrastructure, if this is being used to roll out an app you would want to also check the apps health.
+2. The health check is limited to K8s infrastructure, if this is being used to roll out an app you would want to also check the apps health.

-It serves to demonstrate how a zero downtime rollout, for example updating K8's versions, could be handled but for a production system this flow would best be split out into a CD pipeline with more checks, automated approval steps and possibly manual ones too.
+It serves to demonstrate how a zero-downtime rollout, for example updating K8's versions, could be handled but for a production system this flow would best be split out into a CD pipeline with more checks, automated approval steps and possibly manual ones too.

-> Note: There is currently an issue with cloudflare which prevents rolling update performing as expected.
+> Note: There is currently an issue with Cloudflare which prevents rolling update performing as expected.
 See the [issue here](https://github.com/terraform-providers/terraform-provider-cloudflare/issues/108).

 ## Responding to Failures

-Terraform uses a state file to reconsile it's world view with any of the providers.
+Terraform uses a state file to reconcile its world view with any of the providers.
 This can sometime create issues, if for example, a set of manual changes are made which can't be reconciled or create an issue for the dependency graph in Terraform.

-One example is when a Kuberentes cluster has been deleted outside of the Terraform module (through the portal or CLI).
+One example is when a Kubernetes cluster has been deleted outside of the Terraform module (through the portal or CLI).

-When attempting the `terraform plan` or `apply` command Terraform will attempt to connect to the cluster to refresh it's view of the clusters deployments.
+When attempting the `terraform plan` or `apply` command Terraform will attempt to connect to the cluster to refresh it's view of the cluster's deployments.
 Given the cluster no longer exists you will see an error.
-To work around this issue you can run your commands with `terraform plan -refresh=false`.
+To work around this issue, you can run your commands with `terraform plan -refresh=false`.
 This will allow you to run plan, you may need further manipulation of the state file to progress, see below.

 Here is how to investigate: